Outer Banks Center for Dolphin Research

 Consider making a donation to the Outer Banks Center for Dolphin Research to promote conservation efforts in the Outer Banks!
 Funding is critical for continuing our monitoring surveys, processing our data, analyzing our results, and communicating our results to the public through engaging programs and displays.
 Select the donate link below to learn how you can contribute!

-Executive Director, Jessica Taylor, talked with Will Freund of Climate, Kayak, and Conservation about climate impacts on dolphins and addressing climate in science education.
+Jessica Taylor, Executive Director, talked with Will Freund of Climate, Kayak, and Conservation about climate impacts on dolphins and addressing climate in science education.
 Click here to hear the podcast!

-The Outer Banks Center for Dolphin Research has recently completed its 2023 season with the help of our summer interns to assist with field research and outreach!
-Internship positions for 2024 will be advertised here this winter.
+The Outer Banks Center for Dolphin Research has recently completed its 2024 season with the help of our summer interns to assist with field research and outreach!
+Internship positions for 2025 will be advertised here this winter.
 Learn more about the internship and our research through this podcast interview with director, Jessica Taylor.

 Interested in volunteering with the Outer Banks Center for Dolphin Research?
 We are currently seeking volunteers!
 Click here for more information!

-In summer 2013, coastal bottlenose dolphins along the U.S. east coast experienced an unusual mortality event where record numbers of dolphins stranded along the beaches.
-The event reached the Outer Banks, NC in August 2013.
-For more information about these strandings, click here.
 The Outer Banks Marine Mammal Stranding Response Team responds to marine mammals strandings from Currituck County, NC south through Hyde County, NC.
 For more information on how to report a marine mammal stranding in the Outer Banks, click here.

 Looking to learn more about dolphins in the Outer Banks?
 Join us on FaceBook at Onion, A North Carolina Dolphin and Outer Banks Center for Dolphin Research as well as on Instagram at obxdolphins for updates on the Outer Banks dolphins this summer!